WASHINGTON D.C.

 The Marine Corps War Memorial!

 It is as impressive as I had expected it to be.
 Walked around it pondered in silence and took some pictures.
-A group of retired marines were also visiting the monument which made all kinds of emotions go through me and ended up with tears.
+A group of retired marines were also visiting the monument which made all kinds of emotions go through me and I ended up in tears.